COURSES FOR PROFESSIONALS

 To review the impact of social exclusion on the individual and the community.

-Provide practical evidenced based strategies for successful inclusion and ongoing engagement.
+Provide practical evidence-based strategies for successful inclusion and ongoing engagement.

 Appropriate participants:

 Professionals and/or volunteers leading working with individuals or groups who are described as socially excluded.
-This could include foodbank workers, resettlement workers, domestic abuse workers, homeless support workers, rehabilitation workers, youth workers, agencies and organisations working with families, with older people, BAME communities and so on.
+This could include foodbank workers, resettlement workers, domestic abuse workers, homeless support workers, rehabilitation workers, youth workers, agencies and organisations working with families, with older people, with people with disabilities and so on.

 Next course dates: